In this article:

 - Keep all electronics outside the bedroom.

-- Practice reflecting on gratitude or other mindful practices, such as mediation or gentle yoga, prior to sleep.
+- Practice reflecting on gratitude, mediation, gentle yoga, or other mindful practices before sleep.

 - Set up a bedtime routine, giving it importance equal to your morning routine.

-- Trust you did your best during that day’s activities/work and seek to improve each day incrementally.
-No need to travel down worry lane.
+- Trust you did your best during that day’s activities/work, and seek to improve each day incrementally.
+No need to travel down the worry lane.